 Confidence in yourself can help you when you’re down, but if you let it blow up into hubris, it can blind you to reality.

-That’s what researchers found in studies on confidence in the workplace: men are more confident— almost unquestioning— in their abilities and more confident that when things go wrong at work, it’s their gender that’s to blame.
+That’s what researchers found in studies on confidence in the workplace: men are more confident —almost unquestioning— in their abilities and more confident that when things go wrong at work, it’s their gender that’s to blame.

 Millennial men believe men make better leaders

+Multiples studies got the same result: men are very confident in their abilities—so confident that they suspect discrimination when they don’t get the job.
 Out of the 8,000 millennials aged between 18-34 that Qualtrics and Accel surveyed, 33% of millennial men believed that they had faced frequent gender discrimination at work, compared with the 21% of millennial women who felt the same way.

 Moreover, millennial men were 50% more likely to believe that their gender was “affecting their career opportunities,” although Qualtrics didn’t say whether the men believed the effect was positive or negative, meaning whether the men believed they received better or worse opportunities because of their gender.

 Meanwhile, women were more likely to believe in gender equality at work, with 41% believing that men and women are “judged by the same criteria in the workplace.”